Updated: Dec 14, 2022

 Minor or insignificant flaws are often not covered by premises liability.
-In addition, depending on the type of property, it may be challenging to define a hazardous condition.
-Hence, victims must consult a Slip And Fall Attorney in California before taking further action.
+In addition, depending on the property type, it may be challenging to define a hazardous condition.
+Hence, victims must consult California Slip and Fall Accident Lawyers before taking further action.

 If property owners cannot address the risk, they must, at the very least, inform guests or customers.
 For example, a property owner can accomplish this by placing a conspicuous sign that alerts visiting guests before they are in a dangerous position.

 To help you understand what counts as a slip and fall injury in California, here are some examples:

 Example 1: Someone trips and gets injured because of uneven floors and broken tiles.
 The store owner failed to address the problem even though people had previously tripped or fallen before.

 Example 2: A cafe owner failed to put up "slippery floor" signs, causing someone to slip and get injured.